VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

         reg('useWith', keys, onUseKey)

-.. function:: farUseWith(creature, thing, position, stackpos, onThing, onPosition, onStackpos)
+.. function:: farUseWith(creature, thing, position, onThing, onPosition, onStackpos)

     Called when a thing is used.
 Note, this is called with twice with item in both directions, so you should not need to bind it to all possible things.
 And it's called BEFORE useWith.
 (ThingScript)